Get

 Since the scrotum is usually left when a dog is neutered, it can sometimes become swollen after the operation, giving the appearance that testicles are still present.
 This is usually more obvious when dogs are castrated at an older age, as the scrotal sac has more time to develop.
 Over time, the empty scrotum will flatten out, though it may remain as an empty flap of skin in older dogs.

-If the scrotum is obviously swollen in the postoperative period, contact your vet for advice.
+If the scrotum is obviously swollen in the postoperative period, contact a vet for advice.
 To minimize discomfort and swelling after castration, follow all your vet’s post-op care instructions.
 This will involve having your dog rest, giving him prescribed pain relief medications, and preventing him from licking the surgical site, usually by using an Elizabethan collar.

 Neuticles